jaredhocutt/openshift4-deploy/README.md

 # OpenShift 4 Deploy

-Deploy OpenShift 4 following platforms:
+Deploy OpenShift 4 on the following platforms:

 - AWS